outbackdingo/quantumblue/docs/README.md

 # Scope

-secureblue applies hardening with the following goals in mind:
+quantumblue applies hardening with the following goals in mind:

 - Increase defenses against the exploitation of both known and unknown vulnerabilities.
 - Avoid sacrificing usability for most use cases where possible.

 The following are not in scope:
 - Anything that sacrifices security for "privacy".
 Fedora is already sufficiently private and "privacy" often serves as a euphemism for security theater.
 This is especially true when at odds with improving security.
 - Anything related to "degoogling" chromium.
-For example, we will not be replacing [hardened-chromium](https://github.com/secureblue/hardened-chromium) with Brave or ungoogled-chromium.
+For example, we will not be replacing [hardened-chromium](https://github.com/quantumblue/hardened-chromium) with Brave or ungoogled-chromium.
 Both of them make changes that sacrifice security for "privacy", such as enabling MV2. <sup>[why?](https://developer.chrome.com/docs/extensions/develop/migrate/improve-security)</sup>

 # Hardening

 - Installing and enabling [hardened_malloc](https://github.com/GrapheneOS/hardened_malloc) globally, including for flatpaks. <sup>[Thanks to rusty-snake's spec](https://github.com/rusty-snake/fedora-extras)</sup>
-- Installing [hardened-chromium](https://github.com/secureblue/hardened-chromium), which is inspired by [Vanadium](https://github.com/GrapheneOS/Vanadium). <sup>[Why chromium?](https://grapheneos.org/usage#web-browsing)</sup> <sup>[Why not flatpak chromium?](https://forum.vivaldi.net/post/669805)</sup>
+- Installing [hardened-chromium](https://github.com/quantumblue/hardened-chromium), which is inspired by [Vanadium](https://github.com/GrapheneOS/Vanadium). <sup>[Why chromium?](https://grapheneos.org/usage#web-browsing)</sup> <sup>[Why not flatpak chromium?](https://forum.vivaldi.net/post/669805)</sup>
 - Setting numerous hardened sysctl values <sup>[details](https://github.com/outbackdingo/quantumblue/blob/live/files/system/etc/sysctl.d/hardening.conf)</sup>
 - Remove SUID-root from [numerous binaries](https://github.com/outbackdingo/quantumblue/blob/live/files/scripts/removesuid.sh) and replace functionality [using capabilities](https://github.com/outbackdingo/quantumblue/blob/live/files/system/usr/bin/setcapsforunsuidbinaries)
 - Disable Xwayland by default (for GNOME, Plasma, and Sway images)